ipspace/netlab/docs/caveats.md

 ## Cisco IOSv

 * Cisco IOSv release 15.x does not support unnumbered interfaces.
 Use Cisco CSR 1000v.
+* BGP configuration is optimized to result in reasonable convergence times under lab conditions.
+Do not use the same settings in a production network.

 (caveats-iosxr)=
 ## Cisco IOS XRv